One World Week

 We really appreciate all the extra work and effort that has been put into making it such a brilliant week.

-One World Week—Here is an overview of what we got up to, scroll down to the bottom of this page to view a slideshow on fun.
+One World Week—Here is an overview of what we got up to.

 The whole school participated in various workshops which were led by school staff and volunteers.
 Activities included singing, dancing, art work, cooking, story telling etc.